Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 2. Request a letter of experience or declarations page — Specify the policy period you need covered

-3. Confirm it includes key details — Coverage start/end dates, policy number, claims history, and insurer contact information
+3. Confirm it includes key details — Coverage start/end dates, policy number, claims history (including fault percentage), payment history, and insurer contact information

 4. Get it in writing — A physical or digital letter on company letterhead is generally required

-Most insurers provide this document free of charge within a few days.
+Most insurers provide this document free of charge within a few business days.
 If your former carrier has gone out of business, ask your new insurer what alternatives they accept — options may include expired ID cards or state motor vehicle records.
+For a full step-by-step walkthrough, see our guide on how to get a proof of prior coverage letter.

 International Insurance History

-If you're new to the US or returning after living abroad, most insurers will categorize you as "non-prior" — meaning they treat you as if you've never been insured — unless you can provide acceptable international documentation.
+If you're new to the US or returning after living abroad, most US insurers will categorize you as "non-prior" — treating you as if you've never been insured.
+This is because US carriers have no reliable way to access or verify foreign driving records or claims history, which typically results in higher initial premiums of 15–40% above average until you build a US-based coverage history.

 US Military Abroad